Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity Show.

 There was a crossroads election.

-And I'm not as relieved as you are because Proposition 3 in Missouri passed, Proposition 1 in New York passed, which were very far-left progressive things about not alerting parents when their children have abortion, when their daughters have abortions.
+And I'm not as relieved as you are because Proposition 3 and Missouri passed, Proposition 1 and New York passed, which were very far left progressive things about not alerting parents when their children have abortion, when their daughters have abortions.

-So the progressive movement was dealt a huge blow, and that was the importance historically of yesterday's vote.
+So the progressive movement was dealt a huge blow, and that was the important historically of yesterday's vote.

-They're still there and I've been doing a lot of interviews with uh foreign news agencies we and most of those people have no clue.
+And I've been doing a lot of interviews with foreign news agencies, and most of those people have no clue.

-And they're all tr trying to say well okay Trump won but why?
+And they're all trying to say, well, okay, Trump won, but why?

 Americans want efficiency.

-They are hurting economically they don't have as much money as they had four years ago.
+They don't have as much money as they had four years ago.

-And then when you add to that the unbelievable open border and a lot of the other woke stuff, it's uh heartening and encouraging that Americans got it.
+And then when you add to that, the unbelievable open border and a lot of the other woke stuff, it's heartening and encouraging that Americans got it.

-But if they hadn't, I would have said, Is it over?
+Because if they hadn't, I would have said, is it over?

 That's what it came down to, right?